Music of Rhode Island: Newport Music Festival

 The Newport Music Festival is a classical music festival that began in 1969 as a summer season of the Metropolitan Opera.
 The outdoor venue was not conducive to classical music performance, and instead the grand rooms of the stately Newport mansions were put to use for chamber music concerts.
-The early concerts utilized many members of the Metropolitan Opera Orchestra.
+The early concerts used many members of the Metropolitan Opera Orchestra.
 Mark P. Malkovich, III has been the general director for 31 of the 37 seasons.
 It has become known for giving young international artists, such as Inessa Galante, a venue for their American debut.

 Sunset Music Festival

-The Sunset Music Festival began in 1997 in Newport and has included performances by acts as varied as Saves the Day, Jason Mraz, Paula Cole, moe., Little Feat, Jack's Mannequin, Peter Frampton, Bo Bice, Bruce Hornsby, Guster, Something Corporate, Ben Folds (who has played at several festivals), Better Than Ezra, Cheap Trick, Gin Blossoms and Anna Nalick and also local artists like Becky Chace, Zox and Monty Are I.
+The Sunset Music Festival began in 1997 in Newport and has included performances by acts as varied as Saves the Day, Jason Mraz, Paula Cole, moe., Little Feat, Jack's Mannequin, Peter Frampton, Bo Bice, Bruce Hornsby, Guster, Something Corporate, Ben Folds (who has played at several festivals), Better Than Ezra, Cheap Trick, Gin Blossoms and Anna Nalick and also local artists like Becky Chace, Zox, and Monty Are I.